fanannan/Jiccup/README.md

 # Jiccup

 A simplified JavaScript implementation of the Clojure Hiccup library (https://github.com/weavejester/jiccup) for generating HTML using data structures.
 Write HTML using JavaScript arrays and objects with a clean, functional approach.
+This code was generated with the help of Claude Code.

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)